-- Provide GPS tracking equipment; - Provide technical support and training in the operations of the technology. - Summarize results of key monitoring activities in an annual monitoring report; and - Share results of key monitoring activities with interested local stakeholders, First Nations, the MMF, Indigenous organizations and Manitoba Sustainable Development.
+- Provide GPS tracking equipment; - Provide technical support and training in the operations of the technology. • - Summarize results of key monitoring activities in an annual monitoring report; and - Share results of key monitoring activities with the MMTP Monitoring Committee, interested parties, First Nations, the MMF, Indigenous organizations and Manitoba Sustainable Development.

-- Peregrine falcons are identified to be extensively utilizing the project ROW. - Action: Report results with Parkland Mews and discuss findings including the potential implementation of mitigation measures such as bird diverters or perch deterrents.
+- Peregrine falcons are identified to be extensively utilizing the project ROW, and/or incidents of falcon mortality on the project ROW. - Action: Report results with Parkland Mews and discuss findings including the potential implementation of mitigation measures such as bird diverters or perch deterrents.